Sympathetic nervous system: Organization

 The postsynaptic cell then goes on to innervate the targeted end effector (i.e. gland, smooth muscle, etc.).
 Because paravertebral and prevertebral ganglia are close to the spinal cord, presynaptic neurons are much shorter than their postsynaptic counterparts, which must extend throughout the body to reach their destinations.

 A notable exception to the routes mentioned above is the sympathetic innervation of the suprarenal (adrenal) medulla.
 In this case, presynaptic neurons pass through paravertebral ganglia, on through prevertebral ganglia and then synapse directly with suprarenal tissue.
 This tissue consists of cells that have pseudo-neuron like qualities in that when activated by the presynaptic neuron, they will release their neurotransmitter (epinephrine) directly into the bloodstream.

-In the sympathetic nervous system and other components of the peripheral nervous system, these synapses are made at sites called ganglia.
+In the sympathetic nervous system and other peripheral nervous system components, these synapses are made at sites called ganglia.
 The cell that sends its fiber is called a preganglionic cell, while the cell whose fiber leaves the ganglion is called a postganglionic cell.
 As mentioned previously, the preganglionic cells of the sympathetic nervous system are located between the first thoracic segment and the third lumbar segments of the spinal cord.
 Postganglionic cells have their cell bodies in the ganglia and send their axons to target organs or glands.

 The ganglia include not just the sympathetic trunks but also the cervical ganglia (superior, middle and inferior), which send sympathetic nerve fibers to the head and thorax organs, and the celiac and mesenteric ganglia, which send sympathetic fibers to the gut.

 Information transmission

 Messages travel through the sympathetic nervous system in a bi-directional flow.
-Efferent messages can trigger changes in different parts of the body simultaneously.
+Efferent messages can simultaneously trigger changes in different body parts.
 For example, the sympathetic nervous system can accelerate heart rate; widen bronchial passages; decrease motility (movement) of the large intestine; constrict blood vessels; increase peristalsis in the oesophagus; cause pupillary dilation, piloerection (goose bumps) and perspiration (sweating); and raise blood pressure.
-One exception is with certain blood vessels such as those in the cerebral and coronary arteries, which dilate (rather than constrict) with an increase in sympathetic tone.
+One exception is with certain blood vessels, such as those in the cerebral and coronary arteries, which dilate (rather than constrict) with increased sympathetic tone.
 This is because of a proportional increase in the presence of β2 adrenergic receptors rather than α1 receptors. β2 receptors promote vessel dilation instead of constriction like α1 receptors.
 An alternative explanation is that the primary (and direct) effect of sympathetic stimulation on coronary arteries is vasoconstriction followed by a secondary vasodilation caused by the release of vasodilatory metabolites due to the sympathetically increased cardiac inotropy and heart rate.
 This secondary vasodilation caused by the primary vasoconstriction is termed functional sympatholysis, the overall effect of which on coronary arteries is dilation.

 The target synapse of the postganglionic neuron is mediated by adrenergic receptors and is activated by either norepinephrine (noradrenaline) or epinephrine (adrenaline).